polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/amp.md

 ### Building the Linux + FreeRTOS demo<a name="linux-freertos-build"></a>

-Pre-requisites: Before following the steps described in this section, make use you have the latest [Yocto](https://github.com/polarfire-soc/meta-polarfire-soc-yocto-bsp) or [Buildroot](https://github.com/polarfire-soc/polarfire-soc-buildroot-sdk) build systems configured and setup in your system.
+Pre-requisites: Before following the steps described in this section, make sure you have the latest [Yocto](https://github.com/polarfire-soc/meta-polarfire-soc-yocto-bsp) or [Buildroot](https://github.com/polarfire-soc/polarfire-soc-buildroot-sdk) build systems configured and setup in your system.
 Please refer to the README of each build system for further information.

 #### Build Linux + FreeRTOS AMP demo using Yocto

-1. Use yocto bitbake command and set the icicle-kit-es-amp MACHINE and image required:
+1. Use the yocto bitbake command and set the icicle-kit-es-amp MACHINE and image required:

 ```bash
 MACHINE=icicle-kit-es-amp bitbake mpfs-dev-cli
 ```

-2. Copy the created Disk Image to flash device (USB mmc flash/SD/uSD)
+2. Copy the created Disk Image to a flash device (USB mmc flash/SD/uSD)

 > Be very careful while picking /dev/sdX device!
 Look at dmesg, lsblk, GNOME Disks, etc. before and after plugging in your usb flash device/uSD/SD to find a proper device.
-Double check it to avoid overwriting any of system disks/partitions!
+Double check it to avoid overwriting any system disks/partitions!
 >
 ```bash
 cd yocto-dev/build